danielmocan/es6-fundamentals/3.Template Literals/README.md

 ```
 ### Exercises

-1. Create an email template using template literals, that allows you pass name some variable.
+1. Create an email template using template literals, that allows you pass some variables.

 ```javascript